Search and Surveillance Act 2012

 Illustration for Search and Surveillance Act 2012

-The Commissioner has to make a preservation direction against a person when asked.
-You need to know the Commissioner can refuse this if certain conditions are met.
-The Commissioner can refuse if the request is for a political offence or if it affects New Zealand's sovereignty.
-The Commissioner also has to follow the rules in subpart 4.
-You are affected by these decisions if you are involved in a foreign investigation.
-The Commissioner has to consider many factors when making a decision.
+The Commissioner has to make a preservation direction against a person when someone applies for it.
+You need to know the Commissioner can refuse this application if they think a related request is not happening.
+The Commissioner can also refuse if the request is about punishing someone for a political offence or if it affects New Zealand's sovereignty.
+The Commissioner must follow the rules in subpart 4 when making a preservation direction.
+The Commissioner's decision is important in this process.
+The rules about preservation directions are part of a bigger law called the Search and Surveillance Act 2012.
+The Commissioner has to make decisions based on this law.
+This helps keep everyone safe and ensures the law is fair.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.